tinker495/JAxtar/README.md

 # JA<sup>xtar</sup>: GPU-accelerated Batched parallel A\* & Q\* solver in pure Jax!

-JA<sup>xtar</sup> is a project with a JAX-native implementation of parallelizeable A\* solver for neural heuristic search research.
+JA<sup>xtar</sup> is a project with a JAX-native implementation of parallelizeable A\* & Q\* solver for neural heuristic search research.
 This project is inspired by [mctx](https://github.com/google-deepmind/mctx) from google-deepmind.
 If mcts can be written in pure jax, so why not A\*?

 mcts, or tree search, is used in many RL algorithmic techniques, starting with AlphaGo, but graph search (not tree search) doesn't seem to have received much attention.
-Nevertheless, there are puzzle solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A\* (graph search).
+Nevertheless, there are puzzle solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A\* or [Q\*](https://arxiv.org/abs/2102.04518)(graph search).

-However, the most frustrating aspect of my brief research(MSc) in this area is the time it takes to pass information back and forth between the GPU and CPU.
+However, the most frustrating aspect of [my brief research(MSc)](https://drive.google.com/file/d/1clo8OmuXvIHhJzOUhH__0ZWzAamgVK84/view?usp=drive_link) in this area is the time it takes to pass information back and forth between the GPU and CPU.
 When using neural heuristic as a heuristic to eval a single node, it uses almost 50-80% of the time.
 Because of this, DeepcubeA batches multiple nodes at the same time, which seems to work quite well.

 However, this is not a fundamental solution, and I needed to find a way to remove this bottleneck altogether.
 This led me to look for ways to perform A\* on the GPU, and I found quite a few implementations, but most of them suffer from the following problems.